(A) What are the work registration requirements for work registered individuals?

 (2) Work demands or conditions that render continued employment unreasonable, such as working without being paid on schedule.

-(4) Resignations by persons under the age of sixty which are recognized by the employer as retirement.
+(4) Resignations by persons under the age of sixty that are recognized by the employer as retirement.

 (5) Employment that becomes unsuitable, as specified in paragraph (E) of this rule, after the acceptance of such employment.